Home / Ultrasound Examinations

 Call us at (844) 473-6100 or schedule your consultation online.
 We are currently accepting new patients.

 We are conveniently located for patients throughout Southern California and the Los Angeles area at locations in or near Beverly Hills, Santa Monica, West Los Angeles, West Hollywood, Culver City, Hollywood, Venice, Marina del Rey, Malibu, Manhattan Beach, Newport Beach, Irvine, and Downtown Los Angeles.
 We also offer in-home prenatal care and a fly-in program for out-of-town and international patients.
-Dr. Rad even travels to patients who need him throughout the U.S. and around the world.
+Dr. Rad even travels to patients who need him throughout the U.S. and worldwide.

 If you can’t make it to Dr. Rad, he also offers virtual consultations worldwide.